 Larchfield Estate, County Down

-Without a doubt one of the best wedding venues in Northern Ireland.
+Without a doubt one of the best outdoor wedding venues in Northern Ireland.
 Located in the heart of the rolling County Down countryside, this family-owned walled estate offers a rural haven brimming with character.
 The 19th-century stone barn, walled garden with orangery, lake and cobbled courtyards can all be yours for the day.
 Guests can check into cottages just moments from the action.
 And for something a little different we love the luxury glamping truck, Myrtle, for the newlyweds. larchfieldestate.co.u

 Notley Abbey, Buckinghamshire